ElishaKay/amazon_scraper_king/README.md

-<h3>Next Steps: April 5th, 2020</h3>

-Verift that the scraper stops after the final page, and goes to the MyAmazonHistory Profile Page on Completion.

-<h3>Next Steps: March 20, 2020</h3>

-In content.js
-"images sent correctly. fix get pagination function on 2018 page"

-In Background.js:
- //to-do: log whichever page has already been visited
- //to-do: log whichever year has been completely scraped

-Other stuff:

-b) Define functions in Background.js and Server to keep track of which years have already been scraped.
-If a given year contains pagination, the DB's purchase_year table should be filled within one record per page (of the given year).

 <h3>Messaging: Important Note</h3>

 'if you're debugging your extension and the Dev Tools window is open and focused, the array will be empty.
 You should check for that.'